jfdoradotr/navigation-swiftui/README.md

 - **`@Binding`**: Share the path across views to programmatically reset it from anywhere in the navigation hierarchy.

 This approach ensures a smooth and predictable way to reset navigation to the root view in you SwiftUI applications.

+## How to save NavigationStack paths using Codable

+- There are two helpers, used when you are not using concrete type paths
+- it happens invisibility